hidalgopl/sailor/README.md

 accessKey: "your access key goes here"
 url: "https://secureapi.dev/demo" # URL you want to test
 ```
+That's all.
+That's it.
+Then simply run it by typing `sailor run`!

 Sailor will produce output:
 ```bash